 Level three involves further study of grammatical structures and verb tenses, the acquisition of additional vocabulary and idiomatic expressions, and the development of a solid oral proficiency at the intermediate-high level.
 Students focus on mastering the skill of narrating past, present, and future events with a particular emphasis on the ability to manipulate the various past tenses, plus the conditional and the subjunctive.
 Classes are conducted entirely in Spanish, and students are expected to participate verbally every day.
 A vareity of methodologies will be used to study the language, including the use of technology and multimedia, as well as incorporating authentic materials.

-Spanish VI focuses on a selection of contemporary Hispanic literature and six movies that relate to the readings thematically.
-Students are expected to participate in the discussion and write comparative and analytical essays on the works studied.
-In addition, students will be exposed to a variety of speaking activities, learn a considerable amount of new vocabulary and idiomatic expressions, explore cultural topics, and discuss contemporary issues as they occur in the Hispanic world.
-Students will have the opportunity to review familiar grammatical structures and verb tenses, and to explore new advanced topics.
+This course focuses on a selection of contemporary Hispanic literature (short stories, poems, novels, plays) and movies that relate to the readings thematically.
+During the second semester, students will write an original Spanish play and eventually produce it on stage.
+Students are expected to participate in discussion and write comparative and analytical essays on the works studied.
+In addition, students will engage in a variety of speaking activities (oral presentations, debates), teach at least one class, learn a considerable amount of new vocabulary and idiomatic expressions, and discuss contemporary issues as they occur in the Hispanic world.

-This course will highlight Modern Standard Arabic, and the spoken dialect of the Levant.
-With an emphasis on Arabic culture, students will learn commonly used expressions and proverbs from North Africa, the Levant, and the Persian Gulf.
+This full-year course will highlight Modern Standard Arabic, and some of the spoken dialect of the Levant.
+With an emphasis on Arabic culture, students will learn commonly used expressions and phrases from the Levant area.
 Students will develop their skills in listening, reading, writing, forming grammatically correct structured sentences, and most importantly, conversation.
-This will be accomplished through podcasts, videos, chat logs, web conferencing, and letters, which will be exchanged between the participating students in this course and native Arabic speakers from Jordan.
+This will be accomplished through podcasts, videos, culture circles discussions, web conferencing, and collaborations in group projects.
+In addition, students will have direct conversations with native speakers of Arabic, through a virtual club called “Shu Fe Maa Fe”, where students are required to meet online with their assigned partner and learn about a certain cultural topic every week, such as traditional food, greetings, gestures, values, history and more.
 Since Arabic is becoming one of the most functional languages in the world, especially in the areas of commerce, business, and trade, students participating in this course can avail themselves of the opportunity to learn the language in a highly stimulating and rich cultural context.
 Note: This online elective course cannot be used to meet Catlin Gabel's language requirements.

-This course is a unique combination of Japanese culture and language, weaving cultural comparison with the study of basic Japanese language and grammar.
-While examining various cultural topics such as literature, art, lifestyle, and economy, students will learn the basics of the Japanese writing system, grammar and vocabulary.
-Students will learn the Japanese language by examining different cultural topics every two weeks.
+This full-year course is a unique combination of Japanese culture and language, weaving cultural comparison with the study of basic Japanese language and grammar.
+While examining various cultural topics such as literature, art, lifestyle and economy, students will learn the basics of the Japanese writing system (Hiragana and Katakana), grammar and vocabulary.
+Through varied synchronous and asynchronous assignments, including hands-on projects and face-to-face communications, students will develop their speaking, listening, reading and writing skills.
+The cultural study and discussion will be conducted in English, with topics alternating every two to three weeks.
 The ultimate goal of this course is to raise awareness and appreciation of different cultures through learning the basics of the Japanese language.
 The focus of this course will be 60 percent on language and 40 percent on culture.
-This course is appropriate for beginning-level high-school students.
+This course is appropriate for beginner-level students.
 Note: This online elective course cannot be used to meet Catlin Gabel's language requirements.